themesberg/flowbite-svelte/src/routes/components/popover.md

 <MetaTag {breadcrumb_title} {title} {dir} {description}/>

 <script>
-  import { Htwo, PageHeadSection, TableProp, TableDefaultRow , MetaTag } from '../utils' import { Breadcrumb, BreadcrumbItem, Heading, P, A } from '$lib' import { props as items } from '../props/Popover.json' import { props as items2 } from '../props/Popper.json'
+  import { PageHeadSection, TableProp, TableDefaultRow , MetaTag } from '../utils' import { P, A } from '$lib' import { props as items } from '../props/Popover.json'
+  import { props as items2 } from '../props/Popper.json'
   import { props as items3 } from '../props/Frame.json'